 When I got home, everything was quiet.
 I shut the door with a slam, just because I knew that Henrietta didn’t like it, and turned on the radio to full volume and opened a pot of leftover curry.
 I started dancing.

 So what if Amelie had rejected me again?
-I was a famous Quidditch player, my dad was Harry Potter, and I had a cool flat and a relatively hot girlfriend.
+I was a famous Quidditch player, my dad was Harry Potter, and I had a cool flat and a relatively good-looking girlfriend.
 I didn’t need Amelie.

 I just wanted her.
 Severely.